Rokutann/gpc.el/README.md

 ### gpc-spec-map `(function cache)`

-Call function for all keys and values of the CACHE’s spec.
+Call FUNCTION for all keys and values of the CACHE’s spec.

 The function should have three arguments, which are filled by this macro with a key, its initval, and its fetchfn in this order.

 ```lisp
 ```